Bears-R-Us/arkouda/BUILD.md

 #                      ^ Note: No space after comma.
 ```

-It is important to note that the path may vary based on the installation location of Anaconda (or pip if not using Anaconda).
-Here are some tips to locate the path
+It is important to note that the path may vary based on the installation location of Anaconda (or pip if not using Anaconda) and your environment name.
+Here are some tips to locate the path.

 ```commandline
 # when installing via pip